Texas A&M University School of Law

-Texas A&M University School of Law is an ABA-accredited law school located in downtown Fort Worth, Texas.
-It was formerly part of Texas Wesleyan University until it was acquired by Texas A&M University.
-The law school is a member of the Association of American Law Schools (AALS) and offers the Juris Doctor (J.D.) degree through its full-time and part-time programs.
+Texas A&M University School of Law is the law school of Texas A&M University located in downtown Fort Worth, Texas.
+Established in 1989 as the Texas Wesleyan University School of Law, it was formerly the law school of Texas Wesleyan University until the law school was acquired by Texas A&M University on August 12, 2013.
+On August 13, 2013, fully accredited by the American Bar Association, it began operations at the same location.
+The law school is a member of the Association of American Law Schools (AALS) and offers the Juris Doctor (J.D.) degree.
 Students may also pursue a Master of Laws (LL.M.) or Master of Legal Studies (M.L.S.) degree either online or in-residence.

 History

 Founded in 1989, the law school began as the Dallas/Fort Worth School of Law in Irving, Texas, and then became the Texas Wesleyan University School of Law in 1992.
 On June 26, 2012, Texas A&M University reached an agreement with Texas Wesleyan University under which it would take over ownership and operational control of the law school, to be renamed the Texas A&M University School of Law.
 The agreement became final on August 12, 2013, with Texas A&M purchasing the school and all its physical and licensing assets for $73 million.
 After the sale, Texas A&M University declined to re-issue Texas A&M diplomas to law school alumni, stating that A&M lacked the necessary accreditation to do so.